Library Special Collections

 Propose an Event or Exhibition

-A short exhibition description/narrative of the proposed exhibition or event (one paragraph to one page in length).
+- Curatorial Statement: A short exhibition description/narrative of the proposed exhibition or event (one paragraph to one page in length)

-You will install and deinstall the exhibition with the help of our staff during Reading Room open hours.
+- Installation Needs: You will install and uninstall the exhibition with the help of our staff during Reading Room open hours.
 Please let us know if you foresee a need for any special equipment or assistance.
 For events, this includes any AV equipment and set-up.
 Some audio-visual equipment (e.g. PA system, digital projector, laptop, video camera) can be provided.